shivram9/IndShield/README.md

 **IndustryXpert** is a web application designed to revolutionize industrial safety protocols by leveraging advanced technologies.
 It empowers organizations to create a safer and more secure work environment for personnel and equipment.

-**Demo Video and blog**

-You can see a demo of IndustryXpert in action here: [IndustryXpert Demo](https://youtu.be/-c04sL4nzXQ)<br>
-You can give a read to our blog here: [IndustryXpert blog](https://dev.to/sufyan555/industryxpert-elevating-industrial-safety-and-efficiency-3dek)

 **Key Features:**